 The error code is used to describe the errors resulting from connection actions.
-The following error codes are defined:

-- Confirmation (no error)

-- Destination unreachable
+Errors that may generally arise during connection establishment under CR-LDP and RSVP are defined as part of the specification of these protocols.
+In addition, the following error codes are defined specific to the UNI:

 - Unauthorized sender (policy error)

 - Unauthorized receiver (policy error)

-- Modification not permitted

-- Bandwidth not available

 - Service level not available

 - Diversity not available

-- Encoding unsupported

 - G-PID unsupported

-- Invalid connection ID
+- Invalid / unknown connection ID

-- Unknown connection ID

-- Service pre-empted

-- Invalid label values

-- Invalid label set

-- Bad destination label

-- Label allocation failure